McHugh Lab

 Download File

-Our laboratory team strives to make science approachable, equitable, and inclusive for all who want to participate.
+Our laboratory team strives to make science approachable, understandable, and welcoming for all who want to participate.
 We value transparency, data sharing, and open access to scientific findings.
-Our affiliation with UC San Diego enables our work with a broad range of students and scientists.
+Our affiliation with UC San Diego enables our work with a broad range of students and scientists, enhancing our commitment to advancing education and research: chemistryandbiochemistry.ucsd.edu/

 PUBLICATIONS